Trix

 whereas in Germany it was in black.

-The green tender in the catalogue shows:-
+The green tender in the catalogue shows:- |

-“Trixstadt” in Germany was renamed “Twin City” for the UK
+The station called “Trixstadt” in Germany was renamed “Twin City” for the UK

 The design of the station was based on an ‘O’ gauge

-station made by Bassett-Lowke some years earlier ( photo below of the 1932
+station made by Bassett-Lowke some years earlier ( photo

-model).
-This was designed by Henry Greenly working with the principle architect
+below of the 1932 model).
+This was designed by Henry Greenly working with the

-of the London Underground.
-The station
+principle architect of the London Underground.

-the London suburbs.
-The 00 German
+above ground in the London suburbs.
+The

-in the catalogue.
+picture in the catalogue.

 Above the 0 gauge